danimaniarqsoft/notes/pages/Git.md

 		- Stable branch
 			- each commit is a stable version of the software
 			- every commit compile, pasted the test and so on
+			- the code is working
+		- Unstable Branch
+			- each commit in the branch might be working or it might be broken
 - # References
 	- ![Pro Git](../assets/progit_1665863282544_0.pdf)
 	-